 Purple Robe Locust is recommended for the following landscape applications:

 Purple Robe Locust has chains of fragrant rose pea-like flowers with yellow eyes hanging below the branches in late spring.
-It has bluish-green foliage which emerges burgundy in spring.
+It has bluish-green deciduous foliage which emerges burgundy in spring.
 The oval pinnately compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.